MileHacker Logo

 Securely organize all your travel documents.
 Both physical and digital copies offer peace of mind.

-• Passport & Visa: Original passport (6+ months validity), printed China visa copy.
+• Passport & Visa: Original passport (VALID for at least six months), printed China visa copy.
 Digital copies safe.

 • Travel Insurance: Policy number, emergency contacts, coverage summary.
 Both printed and digital.